appfoundry/react-adal-authentication-session-sample/README.md

   return Promise.reject(error)
 })
 ```
 And that’s it!
-At this moment, your React SPA is ready to use authentication and session management with the adal library and Azure's Active Directory!
+At this moment, your React SPA is ready to use authentication with the adal-angular library and Azure's Active Directory!

 ## Special thanks to
 I would like to take a brief moment to thank [magnuf for his example on github](https://github.com/AzureAD/azure-activedirectory-library-for-js/issues/481), originally helping me on my way figuring all of this out.

 # Want to do adjustments to the session timeout?

-Then follow [this link](https://www.appfoundry.be/blog/2018/11/24/session-management-in-react-single-page-applications/) and/or the [Session-Management-with-ADAL-in-React-SPA](https://github.com/appfoundry/react-adal-authentication-session-sample/tree/Session-Management-with-ADAL-in-React-SPA) branch to part 2 of this tutorial!
+Then follow [this link](https://www.appfoundry.be/blog/2018/11/24/session-management-in-react-single-page-applications/) and/or the [Session-Management-with-ADAL-in-React-SPA](https://github.com/appfoundry/react-adal-authentication-session-sample/tree/Session-Management-with-ADAL-in-React-SPA) branch to part 2 of this tutorial, where I explain how to add session management!

 # Blogposts